panta/go-comuni-italiani/README.md

 This is a simple Go library and command-line utility to help working with Italian administrative territorial entities (towns, cities, regions, ...).

+It provides:

+* a struct `Comune` to represent the most relevant properties
+* a pre-generated array `Comuni` (it's a slice of `Comune` structs) containing up-to-date records already converted to Go
-It provides a struct to represent the most relevant properties and an utility to download [the official CSV](https://www.istat.it/it/archivio/6789) with ISTAT codes and convert to an easily (de-)serializable JSON format.
+* and an utility to download [the official CSV](https://www.istat.it/it/archivio/6789) with ISTAT codes and convert to an easily (de-)serializable JSON format (or to Go source directly)

 ## Building